 3. The Child-Only TANF Grant This Week

-You can get a monthly cash grant of $389 to $485 per child without going to court, without legal custody, and without any income test on yourself.
+You can get a monthly child-only cash grant without going to court, without legal custody, and without any income test on yourself.
 This is the third thing to do this week, and it is the single most under-claimed benefit in NY kinship caregiving.

 The Family Assistance child-only grant is authorized by NY Soc.
 Serv.
 Law § 350 and administered by OTDA.
 The grant is calculated based on the child's income and resources only, your income, your assets, your bank account, your home, your car, your retirement do not count.
 The child is the "assistance unit"; you are the "non-recipient caretaker relative."